orangedaisy/bshowco/_posts/2018-04-17-ltb-photography-and-admin-ux.md

 the [Advanced Custom Fields](https://www.advancedcustomfields.com/) plugin to add simple creation pages for Lori.

-{% include "figure" src:'/assets/images/ltbp-new-investment.png' alt:'New
-Investment page' caption:'Simple page for adding a new Investment' %}
+{{ figure('/assets/images/ltbp-new-investment.png','New Investment page','Simple page for adding a new Investment') }}

-{% include "figure" src:'/assets/images/ltbp-new-testimonial.png' alt:'New
-Testimonial page' caption:'Simple page for adding a new Testimonial' %}
+{{ figure('/assets/images/ltbp-new-testimonial.png','New Testimonial page','Simple page for adding a new Testimonial') }}

 Taking the time to create these simple creation pages for Lori means that it's trivial for her to add new content to her website.
 She doesn't have to worry